How to Set SMART Goals to Manage Stress Eating

 R: relevant

-Your stress eating management goal needs to connect to your life and the things that matter most to you.
+Your stress eating management goal needs to connect to your life and what matters most to you.
 You need to state why you want to control your stress eating.
-Additionally, you should try and connect it to some other deeper issues such as improving your health and how you relate to others.
+Additionally, you should connect it to other deeper issues, such as improving your health and how you relate to others.
 Do you want to be a good role model for your children?
 Do you want to prevent or reverse a health condition?
-Defining how losing managing your stress eating is relevant to your life will keep you motivated when you’re tempted to quit.
+Defining how managing your stress eating is relevant to your life will keep you motivated when you’re tempted to quit.

 Example: I plan to have 5 strategies to manage my stress eating.
 To reach my goals, I will write these strategies in my journal or enter them on my phone.
 Specifically, my plan will include: